mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

 ## Chapter 2: Firewalls and Routing

 In this chapter we will cover the notion of routing.
 It includes comcepts such as Network Address Translation, Gateways, Firewalls, and other means of establishing communications between computer systems.

+### How Routers talk to each other

+We already know that Routing is fundamental to building IP networks.
+The Internet is build by putting together a large number of IP networks.
+But how do routers know how to communicate with each other?
+How do they know how many *hops* are required to get a packet to a destination?
+And how do routers know how to handle a response **all the way back** to the host that sent the request?

+### The trip of IP packets

+It is very common to assume that if an IP packet is sent via a series of hops -- or Routers --, a response from the receiving host will take exactly the same route back.
+This is completely incorrect!

 ## Chapter 3: DNS, HTTP and HTTPS